TheBoegl/gradle-launch4j/README.md

 Introduction
 ============

 The gradle-launch4j plugin uses [launch4j](http://launch4j.sourceforge.net/) to create windows .exe files for java applications.
-Launch4j must be installed and on the *PATH* as well to use this plugin.

 Tasks
 -----

-There are 5 tasks:
+There are 8 tasks:

   * generateXmlConfig - Creates XML configuration file used by launch4j.
   * copyL4jLib - Copies the project dependency jars in the lib directory.
-  * copyL4jBinaryLibs - Copies the launch4j jars in the bin and bin/lib directories.
+  * copyL4jBinLib - Copies the launch4j jars in the bin and bin/lib directories.
+  * unzipL4jBin - Unzips the launch4j working binaries in the bin directory.
+  * createExeWithBin - Runs the launch4j binary to generate an .exe file.
+  * createExeWithJar - Runs the launch4j jar to generate an .exe file.
-  * createExe - Runs launch4j to generate an .exe file.
+  * createExe - Placeholder task to run launch4j to generate an .exe file.
   * launch4j - Placeholder task that depends on the above.

-Launch4j must be installed separately as it includes native code.
+Launch4j must not be installed separately anymore, but can be used from the *PATH* with the configuration parameter `externalLaunch4j = true`.

 Configuration
 -------------